 * * *

 Nearly forty years ago an equally great Churchill performance, Robert Hardy in The Wilderness Years, was received with equal acclaim by press and public.
-There was no chorus of hate, no trumped-up charges, no hint that Churchill’s overall record was in any way debatable.
+Most importantly, there was no chorus of hate, no trumped-up charges, no hint that Churchill’s overall record was in anything except positive.
 Alas times have changed.